 You seek versatility

 Tents need to be pitched in a fixed area where there’s enough space and clearance.
 Finding the ideal camping grounds can be quite a challenge in itself.
 On the other hand, camping with a tarp allows for some real versatility and not as restrictive as a tent.
+Check out our tips on tarp camping by reading our article on this.

 You can easily pitch your tarp with a setup that fits the site.
 For example, if the area is too small for a full size tarp setup, you can opt to use the smaller A-frame setup instead.
 There are many tarp setups out there that you could use for many different situations.